 If you’ve sold or purchased anything online, chances are you’ve seen the term flat rate shipping.
 You may have worked with eCommerce shipping companies that provided this option, or chosen it as a customer when buying products online.
+Flat rate shipping is a cornerstone of quality shipping practices for businesses and consumers alike.

 Flat rate shipping is any shipping service with a fixed cost, like $10.
 The idea behind flat rate shipping is to minimize costs while your business is growing, incentivize more purchases from customers, and maintain a competitive edge.

 Businesses first use a shipping cost estimator to determine what their average cost per unit shipped will be.
 Next, many companies include their taxes and fees in shipping costs, which simplifies expense tracking.
+These can include eCommerce sales tax.

 If you want to offer your customers lower shipping costs in general, look no further than BlueCart’s built-in shipping tools.
 Determine shipping costs by weight, create labels with a shipping label printer, track shipments and returns, and more.